Attention Deficit Hyperactivity Disorder Types Explained

 Other Types of ADHD

-While the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) categorizes ADHD into the three types discussed above, alternative models have been proposed.
+While the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) categorizes ADHD into the three types discussed above, alternative ADHD types have been proposed.
 Psychiatrist Dr. Daniel Amen, for instance, has proposed seven forms of ADD in his clinical practice (though it is not approved by the American Psychiatric Association).
 Let’s review them below.

 This type is similar to the combined type of ADHD defined in the DSM-5.
 It is characterized by both inattentiveness and hyperactivity/impulsivity.
 People having it struggle with focus, attention, impulsivity, hyperactivity, and organization.
-Classic ADD is usually detected in early childhood, often when a child starts school and is more commonly diagnosed in boys.
+Classic ADD is usually detected in early childhood, often when a child starts school, and is more commonly diagnosed in boys.

 This type is similar to the predominantly inattentive presentation of ADHD defined in the DSM-5.
 Individuals with inattentive ADD struggle primarily with attention, focus, organization, and forgetfulness, and often daydream.
 Unlike the other attention deficit hyperactivity disorder types, these individuals are typically not impulsive or hyperactive.